How much does frac sand cost in Argentina?

 Detailed Explanation

-The reference benchmark today is Ibicuy sand delivered to Añelo at roughly US$140/ton.
-This figure reflects approximately US$40–55/ton of quarry-gate cost plus US$80–100/ton of freight over the 1,400 km route — a combination of truck and rail, with handling and storage surcharges at both ends.
+The reference benchmark today is Ibicuy sand delivered to Añelo at roughly US$145/ton.
+This figure reflects approximately US$40-55/ton of quarry-gate cost plus US$80-100/ton of freight over the 1,200 km route, a combination of truck and rail, with handling and storage surcharges at both ends.
 Rio Negro quarry sand, while geographically closer, often carries a technical discount because not all deposits meet the full API 19C spec on sphericity and crush resistance; operators mix or blend.

 A Malargüe-based in-basin source fundamentally changes the equation.
-At ~30 km from Añelo, freight collapses to under US$15/ton.
-Combined with a validated quarry-gate cost, In-Basin Sand targets US$100/ton delivered — a ~US$40/ton structural advantage versus the Ibicuy benchmark, preserving 35–45% operating margin even in a price-war scenario.
+At ~35 km from the Vaca Muerta wellhead, freight collapses to under US$15/ton.
+Combined with a validated quarry-gate cost, In-Basin Sand targets US$100/ton delivered, a ~US$40/ton structural advantage versus the Ibicuy benchmark, preserving 35-45% operating margin even in a price-war scenario.

 Comparative Context